 Filled-Polygon Extraction

 Per-source-object filled silhouette extraction for the drawings pipeline.
-Shares the hle depth buffer so fill boundaries coincide exactly with the wireframe edges.
+Uses the hle depth buffer so fill boundaries align with the projected wireframe.

 Derives one FillPolygons record per source SceneMesh that contributed at least one frontmost pixel to the depth buffer's owner field.
-Each record carries flat world-space positions and indices ready to feed straight into SceneModel.createGeometry.
+Each record carries flat world-space positions and indices that can be passed to SceneModel.createGeometry.

 Internally the extractor: